ERnsTL/flowd/README.md

 * simple HTTP client
 * simple HTTP server, supporting multiple HTTP routes

+TODO:

+* brackets using OOB marker
+* filtering on object structures in sexp fashion
+* building of header (K/V) and body structure - then it is on par with Go and JavaFBP implementation

 TODO (copy from Go version):

 * TCP client and server